 Enhanced Interrogation Techniques

-cruel, inhumane, and degrading treatment (as mentioned in the McCain Amendment to the Dept. of Defense Appropriations Act, 2006 (listed as H.R.
+cruel, inhuman, and degrading treatment (as mentioned in the McCain Amendment to the Dept. of Defense Appropriations Act, 2006 (listed as H.R.
 2863 of the 109th Congress, Amendment s.
 10909).

 severe pain and suffering

-or equivalent in intensity to the pain accompanying serious physical injury, such as organ failure, impairment of bodily function, or even death. (according to the Bybee Memo of 2002 here) or "a substantial risk of death... extreme physical pain;... a... significant loss or impairment of the function of a bodily member, organ, or mental faculty " (according to Military Commissions Act of 2006 from the 109th Congress, referenced as S. 3930.ENR).
+or equivalent in intensity to the pain accompanying serious physical injury, such as organ failure, impairment of bodily function, or even death. (according to the Bybee Memo of 2002 or here) or "a substantial risk of death... extreme physical pain;... a... significant loss or impairment of the function of a bodily member, organ, or mental faculty " (according to Military Commissions Act of 2006 from the 109th Congress, referenced as S. 3930.ENR).
+President George W. Bush through signing statements refused to acknowlege limits on his authorization to torture, (see this article).

 Authorities have two main purposes for torture, either information or punishment.
 Some scholars of torture and law codes (such as the UN Convention) leave out the punishment side of torture.